ProgrammersOfVilnius/gtimelog2jira/README.rst

 If password is not specified, script will prompt to enter password interactively.

-`projects` option should list all project siffixes.
-These suffixes will be used to identify Jira issue ids.
+`projects` option should list all project prefixes.
+These prefixes will be used to identify Jira issue ids.
 If script does not find anything that looks like Jira id, it will skip that entry.